Finding Your Way in the Post-IDFA Storm

 Early data shows that CPMs for opted-out iOS 14.5 users are much lower than CPMs for opted-in users, as predicted.
 Ad rates for impressions without the mobile identifier have fallen anywhere between 35% and 50% as per different industry estimates.
 However, the low rates come with the fact that marketers do not value this identifier-less traffic.
 Also, with no view-through attribution, trackable performance from mobile advertising appears worse.
 On the other hand, forecasts from InMobi estimates suggest a cost appreciation of up to 50% for the valuable impressions from the IDFA identifiers.

 Impact on Small and Medium Businesses

 Small and medium businesses have effectively used targeted advertising on social media, particularly Facebook advertising, and reported significant gains.
 However, these small players find themselves in a tough spot in the absence of other resources to lean back on.
 As a result, acquisition and retargeting become that much more challenging, impacting such businesses dramatically.
-Unsurprisingly, Apple’s privacy change is estimated to cost Facebook, Google as much as $25 Billion in revenues in the first year.
+Unsurprisingly, Apple’s IDFA changes are estimated to cost Facebook, Google as much as $25 Billion in revenues in the first year.